nesibeyyubov/countries-app/README.md

-You can see full app on the link play store https://play.google.com/store/apps/details?id=com.nesib.countriesapp
+You can see full app on the link

+https://play.google.com/store/apps/details?id=com.nesib.countriesapp